 - Presentation skills

 Due to the dual nature of graphic and web design, students must also develop their critical thinking, communication, and problem-solving skills.
-By the time of your graduation, you have the competitive skillsets for entry-level jobs.
+By the time of your graduation, you will have the competitive skillsets for entry-level jobs.

-Applicants must use the online application form and submit their high school transcripts or GED equivalent, or other applicable transcripts, within ten days.
+Applicants must use the online application form and submit their high school transcripts or GED equivalent, or other applicable transcripts within ten days.
 A virtual interview is part of the application process aside from the academic evaluations.